donghui1119/BEN_Hormones/README.md

+## Data availability

-This work has recently been published in NeuroImage (https://doi.org/10.1016/j.neuroimage.2025.121226).
-The raw data can be obtained from OpenNeuro ds003114 (https://openneuro.org/datasets/ds003114/versions/1.0.0), and the derived BEN maps and statistical results are available at OSF (https://osf.io/9zs23/).
+The raw data can be obtained from OpenNeuro ds003114 (https://openneuro.org/datasets/ds003114/versions/1.0.0) (Wang et.al, 2020), and the derived BEN maps and statistical results are available at OSF (https://osf.io/9zs23/).

-Related publications for this open dataset:
+## Citation

+If this work is helpful to your research, please cite it as: Song, D., & Wang, Z. (2025).
+The relationships of resting-state brain entropy (BEN), ovarian hormones and behavioral inhibition and activation systems (BIS/BAS).
+NeuroImage, 312, 121226.

+## References

 Wang, J. X., Zhuang, J. Y., Fu, L., Lei, Q., Fan, M., & Zhang, W. (2020).
 How ovarian hormones influence the behavioral activation and inhibition system through the dopamine pathway.
 PLoS One, 15(8), e0237032.

-If this work is helpful to your research, please cite it as:

-Song, D., & Wang, Z. (2025).
-The relationships of resting-state brain entropy (BEN), ovarian hormones and behavioral inhibition and activation systems (BIS/BAS).
-NeuroImage, 312, 121226.